rgriscom/Open-Data-Kit-Linguistic-Metadata-Method/README.md

 ![](https://www.dropbox.com/s/i7lxqax26ji91tj/ODK%20build%20gp.png?raw=1 "ODK Build")

 ### ODK Collect
 The final step is to prepare ODK Collect on an Android device.
 The app can be found in the Google Play Store.
 After the app has been installed, you  must enter the information for your Aggregate server in the settings.
 You are then able to download forms from the Aggregate server, fill them out, and upload them back to the server.
+The language of the app interface can be changed to a wide variety of languages, and the language of the individual forms can be toggled between English and Swahili.

 [Further documentation of ODK Collect](https://docs.getodk.org/collect-intro/) can be found on the ODK website.